About Fall River

 A new fish ladder on the dam now allows fish in the lower river to move up past the dam for the first time since the dam was built in 1939.
 Conservation organizations, including the Henry’s Fork Foundation, Trout Unlimited, and the Greater Yellowstone Coalition secured funding for the ladder, which cost nearly $500,000.

-Although the finishing touches to the Chester Hydro project are now awaiting lower river flows in the fall of 2012, Chester Hydro IS PRODUCING POWER, enough clean, renewable electricity to power over 1,200 homes.
+Although the finishing touches to the Chester Hydro project are now awaiting lower river flows in the winter of 2013-14, Chester Hydro IS PRODUCING POWER, enough clean, renewable electricity to power over 1,000 homes.